Prompt executors

 Executor types

-Koog provides two main types of prompt executors that implement the PromptExecutor interface:
+Koog provides three main types of prompt executors that implement the PromptExecutor interface:

 | Type | Class |